 What happens if my home loan application is denied?

-So you’ve finally decided to take the plunge and and purchase your first home, but you’ve hit a bump in the road when your home loan application was declined.
+So you’ve finally decided to take the plunge and purchase your first home, but you’ve hit a bump in the road and your home loan application was declined.
 What now?

 Why was my home loan application denied?